bbrrck/bbrrck.github.io/teaching/geo-num-2016/tp1.md

     <div class="title">Visualisation of the steps of the De Casteljau's algorithm, $t=0.5$</div>
 </figure>

 It is useful to look at this algorithm in its schematic form.
-For a qartic curve ($n=4$) :
+For a quartic curve ($n=4$) :
 \begin{array}{c}
 \mathbf b_0 = \mathbf b_0^0 &        &               &        &               &        &               &        & \\
                             & \ddots &               &        &               &        &               &        & \\